rahuljoshi44/GraphVega/README.md

   - `src/components/main.jsx` is the root component that uses `optionChain.jsx` and `analysis.jsx`
-  - `src/components/chain/optionChain.jsx` is the base component for all ‘Option Chain’ tab
+  - `src/components/chain/optionChain.jsx` is the base component for the ‘Option Chain’ tab
   - All files related to the option chain tab is stored under `src/components/chain`